vjspranav/cs3301_osn/mini-projects/mp1 .md

 iMan fetches man pages from the internet using sockets and outputs it to the terminal (stdout).
 In this case, you are required to use the website : http://man.he.net/ to get the man pages.

-You do not need to handle “man page not found” error separately and you can print the html tags as well if there are any.
-Do not print the header received during the GET request.
-(Check example given below for exact output).

 You must implement it in the following manner:

 1. Do DNS resolution for man.he.net